powsybl/powsybl.github.io/pages/documentation/developer/tutorials/downscaling.md

 metrix:
   ignoreEmptyFilter: true
 ```
-The `metrix` configuration namespace will allow you to setup mapping behavior.
+The `metrix` configuration namespace will allow you to set up mapping behavior.
 The `ignoreEmptyFilter` option allows to continue without crashing when a filter in the DSL script returns an empty result (more on this later).

-## Import the networks from CGMES archives
+## Import the networks from CIM-CGMES files

-In this tutorial, the provided networks are in the CGMES format.
-Each one of the networks is loaded from a Zip archive containing all its related data.
-We provided you with two example archives in the `downscaling/complete/src/main/resources/networks` directory.
-Both are open-source, theoretical networks.
+In this tutorial, the provided networks are in CIM-CGMES format.
+Each one is loaded from a zip archive containing all its related data.
+We provide two example archives in the `downscaling/complete/src/main/resources/networks` directory.
+Both are open-source and adapted from CGMES conformity tests.

-- `CGMES_smaller.zip` is the smaller archive theoretically representing Great Britain's network.
+- `CGMES_smaller.zip` is based on the Small Grid Base Case Test Configuration from CGMES Conformity Assessment, where we imagine that it represents Great Britain's network.
+The geographical information is just needed for the mapping.
-- `CGMES_bigger.zip` is the bigger archive and theoretically represents France's network.
+- `CGMES_bigger.zip` is based on the Real Grid Test Configuration from CGMES Conformity Assessment, where we imagine that it represents France's network.
+Here too, the geographical information is just needed for the mapping.

 First, create `Downscaling` class, with a main method and a logger.